prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>EmptyDirVolumeSource to be used by the StatefulSet.
+<p>emptyDir to be used by the StatefulSet.
 If specified, it takes precedence over <code>ephemeral</code> and <code>volumeClaimTemplate</code>.
 More info: <a href="https://kubernetes.io/docs/concepts/storage/volumes/#emptydir">https://kubernetes.io/docs/concepts/storage/volumes/#emptydir</a></p>
 </td>